plexil-group/plexil_docs/PLEXILExecution/ResourceArbiter.rst

 interface, and mediates command execution.
 The Executive sends commands and their resource requirements to the resource arbiter.
-The arbiter's task is to select the largest subset of commands which can be executed without exceeding resource usage limits.
-The selected commands are forward to the external interface; those commands not selected are marked as denied.
-The plan can allow for this possibility, and attempt to retry denied commands at a later time.
+The arbiter's task is to select the largest subset of commands which can be executed without exceeding resource limits.
+The selected commands are forwarded to the external interface; commands not selected are marked as denied.
+The |PLEXIL| language allows a plan to check for this possibility, and to attempt to retry denied commands at a later time.

 Capabilities
 ------------